ratzlow/styx-generator/README.md

 - Groovy: 2.5.x
 - Gradle: 6.0.x

 # TODOs

-## Create code generator template engine
-- only generate classes of trees in DomainModel-FIXxx.xml
+## Concept
+- how to pass in set of root objects to be generated?
+- create UNSET default value for enums and init objects with that
+- add specific components, fields and messages = root objects to DomMod

 ## Groovy
-- externalize type mapping for fields
+- externalize type mapping for fields to meta model
+- add in Java doc link to online doc of element